-The City of Yorba Linda was founded in 1834.
+The City of Yorba Linda is a residential community with a population over 68,000.
 Yorba Linda is known as “The Land of Gracious Living” and has been recognized as one of the best 100 places to live in the United States.
 Yorba Linda began as an agricultural community, and today is primarily residential with a unique historic district and a few commercial centers.
 The profile of the city of Yorba Linda in Orange County, California includes city history and information for residential services, shopping, dining, and points of interest throughout the city.

 |City of Yorba Linda, California|

 About Yorba Linda

 The City of Yorba Linda is located in Orange County approximately 27 miles south of the city of Los Angeles, California.
 The city of Yorba Linda has been consistently ranked as one of the best small cities in America.
 The city is primarily residential with a few scattered shopping centers, industrial areas, and office parks.

 The Main Street Historic District in Yorba Linda is a local favorite destination.
 The original downtown area is now a quaint shopping and dining location with many small family-owned businesses including the Winery at Main Street and Main Street Restaurant.
 The downtown Main Street area renovation project began in 2018.